 Cat eye infection manifests with red, teary, swollen, and irritated eyes.
 Cat eye discharge, pawing at the eye, squinting, and excessive blinking are also possible signs of an eye infection.
 The discharge can be watery or thick.

 Based on the underlying cause of the cat eye infection, light sensitivity is also possible.
 Also, the cat can show additional signs and symptoms that are unrelated to the eyes (nasal discharge, sneezing, loss of appetite, poor coat quality, etc.).

 It depends on the underlying cause and the promptness of the treatment.
 When eye problems are left untreated, they can lead to vision problems and even blindness in the worst case.

 Also, some common causes of cat eye infections (such as viruses) harm the cat’s overall health and can be life-threatening if left unmanaged.

-- Treats diseases such as conjunctivitis, keratitis, pink eye, corneal ulcer, blepharitis, and bacterial inflammatory conditions resulting from other infectious diseases.
-Use only as directed.
-Consult product instructions for details.
+- Treats conjunctivitis, keratitis, pink eye, corneal ulcer, blepharitis, and other bacterial inflammatory conditions.
+Use as directed.

 What Causes Eye Infection in Cats?

 There are several common causes of eye infections in cats, and they can affect different structures, such as the conjunctiva (conjunctivitis), cornea (keratitis), uvea (uveitis), eyelids (blepharitis), third eyelid (follicular conjunctivitis), or entire eyeball (panophthalmitis).

 - Allergies.
 Exposure to allergens can make cats sneeze and develop infected eyes.
 Allergic reactions in cats can occur due to pollen, dust, smoke, etc. Cat allergies are tricky to diagnose and manage.
 Eye infection flare-ups are a common result of allergic reactions.